vmware-archive/distributed-tracing-sample-apps/Wavefront-DT/django-app/README.md

 4. Use `./loadgen.sh {interval}` in the root directory to send a request of ordering shirts every `{interval}` seconds.
 You will see some random failures which are added by us.

-5. This app is instrumented with a MockTracer.
+5. This app is instrumented with a NoopTracer.
 Next step is to switch from MockTracer to WavefrontTracer to see the traces emitted from beachshirts application to Wavefront.

 ## Use Wavefront Tracer